Best Jump Starter of 2021

 Sealed Lead Acid vs. Lithium-Ion Batteries

 Both sealed lead-acid (SLA) and lithium-ion (LI) batteries have distinct strengths, though you may prefer one type over the other depending on your needs.
 The most obvious distinction between the two is their weight; SLA's are much heavier and considerably larger than LI's.
 Additionally, LI batteries generally offer greater power per ounce and can hold more watt-hours of potential energy.
 SLA's are cheap, long-lasting, and reliable, but only if properly maintained.
 They will require a charge after each jump, whereas LI jump starters can provide consecutive jumps without a recharge.
+SLA batteries will also drain over time, whereas LI packs will hold their power longer.

 In this metric, we considered the energy output of each model when used to boost a 12V battery.
 Electrical current is measured using amperes or amps, usually distinguished by a "peak amps" rating for each unit.
 However, a jump starter that is rated to 1000 peak amps won't necessarily perform at 1000 amps under various loads.
 Thusly, we sought to test how well each contender held up to a number of different boosting scenarios.